 How long do the results of an Arm Lift last?

 The results of an arm life are considered semi-permanent.
 The contour of the arms is permanently altered but not immune to the aging process.
 At some point, the tissue once again begins to lose firmness, showing symptoms like sagging.
 This is usually not as dramatic as the sagging that existed prior to surgery.
 Brachioplasty patients can prolong their surgical results by maintaining a healthy weight and performing arm-specific exercises that strengthen and tone the backs of the arms.

 When can you start exercising after an Arm Lift?

 Patients can expect to pause their exercise routine after their arm lift procedure.
 Generally, surgeons begin to approve mild to moderate exercise beginning 4 to 6 weeks after brachioplasty.
 Prior to this, patients are encouraged to take walks as their body can tolerate.
 After surgery, most of our physical energy is directed toward tissue healing.
 Too much walking, even, can lead to unnecessary fatigue.
 Patients may take short walks a few times a day with the goal of supporting optimal circulation and preventing blood clots in the legs.
 During our post-op follow up visit, Dr. Lee will discuss which exercises can resume and to what extent.

 Schedule an Arm Lift Consultation

 The upper arms are one of the most difficult areas to tone and tighten through exercise alone.
 Dr. Richard H. Lee is pleased to offer arm lift surgery to help men and women get the look they desire.

 Find out if an arm lift is right for you by calling 949-548-9312 today.
+You can also go to our contact page and fill out an appointment request form, and our staff will help you set up your consult.
 Richard H. Lee, MD Plastic Surgery serves Newport Beach, Irvine, Santa Ana and nearby areas of California.